NicolasBernaerts/tasmota/teleinfo/README.md

 If you are using an **ESP32** board with Ethernet, you can use the wired connexion by selection the proper board model in **Configuration/ESP32 board**.

+If you want to remove default Tasmota Energy display on the main page, you just need to run this console command :

+    websensor3 0

 Teleinfo protocol is described in [this document](https://www.enedis.fr/sites/default/files/Enedis-NOI-CPT_54E.pdf)

 #### MQTT data